How to: Watch an Expression in the Debugger

 A variable name is the simplest expression you can enter.
 If you are debugging native code, you can use register names as well as variable names.
 The debugger can accept much more complex expressions than that, however.
 For example, you could enter the following expression to find the average value of three variables:

 In C#, you can enter an object ID, or alias, instead the object name.

-The debugger accepts most valid language expressions in a Watch window.
-For more information, see Expressions in the Debugger.
+The debugger accepts most legal language expressions in a Watch window.
+For more information, see.

 If you are programming in native code, you may sometimes need to qualify the context of a variable name or an expression containing a variable name.
 The context means the function, source file, and module where a variable is located.
-If you have to do this, you can use the context operator syntax.
-For more information, see Context Operator (C/C++ Language Expressions).
+If you need to do this, you can use the context operator syntax.
+For more information, see.